“The only thing you got in this world is what you can sell.

 To sell well is to convince someone else to part with resources—not to deprive that person, but to leave him better off in the end.
 That is also what, say, a good algebra teacher does.

-Most of selling used to take place in a world where the salesperson knew more than you did.
+Most selling used to take place in a world where the salesperson knew more than you did.
 Asymmetrical information created all sorts of problems for consumers.
 The person you needed to trust was also the one most able to deceive you.
 The seller knew more about the product than the buyer.
 This made buyers suspicious.
 And largely we remain as such.
-Thanks to the internet this is no longer the case but some of the problems still exist.
+Thanks to the internet, this is no longer the case, but some of the problems still exist.

-In a sort of Gresham’s Law, George Akerlof wrote (In The Market for “Lemons”) “Dishonest dealings tend to drive honest dealings out of the market … The presence of people who wish to pawn bad wares as good wares tends to drive out the legitimate business.”
+In a sort of Gresham’s Law, George Akerlof wrote (In The Market for “Lemons”), “Dishonest dealings tend to drive honest dealings out of the market … The presence of people who wish to pawn bad wares as good wares tend to drive out the legitimate business.”